shivanya-chandra/pcllab.github.io/docs/handbook/programming-guide/getting-started-jspsych-7.md

 ## Step 2: Adding trials and using plugins

 It's time to add new trials.
 First we have to install the desired plugins.
-We will install `@pcllab/consent-form-plugin` to show a consent page before the experiment starts and `@jspsych/plugin-instructions` to show instructions.
+We will install `@jspsych/plugin-instructions` to show instructions and `@pcllab/plugin-free-recall` to show a free recall trial.

 With this modern workflow, we can install plugins from the terminal.
 These plugins are hosted on [npm](https://npmjs.com), a registry for javascript packages.